anpham6/squared-functions/README.md

 }
 ```

-NOTE: Asynchronous functions in settings are supported.
+NOTE: Asynchronous functions in settings and for individual output properties are supported.

 ```javascript
 // es5.js